Technology Assurance Group

 3. Strategic Discussion

-This is the heart of the QBR.
+This is the heart of the SBR.
 Engage in a forward-looking conversation about the client's business goals and how technology can support them.
 Discuss emerging trends, potential risks, and opportunities for optimization or innovation.

 4. Recommendations and Action Items